Habrador/Unity-Programming-Patterns/README.md

 **What is it?**

 Your game can be in a number of states.
 For example, the main character can have the following states: jump, walk, run, etc. Now you want an easy way to switch between the states.
-This pattern is also known as a state machine.
+This pattern is also known as a **state machine**, and if you have a finite amount of states you get a **finite state machine (FSM)**.

 **How to implement?**